ashishnagpal2498/Bookstack/frontend/Ashish_Nagpal_README.md

 # Acknowledgments
-* I am grateful to the coding community for all of their hardwork in providing videos, articles and blogs related to frontend development.
+* I am grateful to the coding community for all of their hardwork in providing videos, articles and blogs related to web development.
 The materials provided served as a foundation for understanding and learning it's functionality and logic.

 * The valuable insights helped me in brushing up the skills and contributing efficiently towards the assignment.
 Their contribution is highly appreciated.